Services for Students with Disabilities

-- Monitor effectiveness of accommodations.
+- Monitor the effectiveness of accommodations.

 Student Responsibilities and Rights

-Students are responsible for management of services, and for reading and following other college procedures.
+Students are responsible for the management of services, and for reading and following other college procedures.
 Reasonable accommodations can be provided for successful entrance into, and completion of, courses, but students should note that the college is not required to, nor should it, compromise on program admissions or essential course requirements.
-All students are expected to comply with the student code of conduct/discipline procedures of the college, and should be aware that BD (behavioral disorders) documentation is not a protected disability under the ADA or 504.
+All students are expected to comply with the student code of conduct/discipline procedures of the college and should be aware that BD (behavioral disorders) documentation is not a protected disability under the ADA or 504.